bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:57:24

-It's any of the PrevAs.
+It's any of the PrevOuts.

 Speaker 0: 00:57:27